Systems Tool Kit: Integration

 STK can be embedded within another application (as an ActiveX component) or controlled from an external application (through TCP/IP or Component Object Model (COM)).
 Both integration techniques can make use of the Connect scripting language to accomplish this task.
 There is also an object model for more "programmer oriented" integration methodologies.
 STK can be driven from a script that is run from the STK internal web browser in the free version of the tool.
 To control STK from an external source, or embed STK in another application requires the STK Integration module.

 Connect

 Since Connect is a messaging format, it has the advantage of being completely language independent.
 This allows applications and client tools to be created in the programming language of the user's or developer's choice.
 In practice, as long as it is possible to create a socket connection, send information through that socket and then receive information that way then STK can be controlled with connect using that language.

 Applications have been developed in C, C++, C#, Perl, Visual Basic, VBScript, Java, JavaScript and MATLAB.
-Examples can also be found in the STK help files or downloaded from the AGI website.
+Examples can also be found in the STK help files or downloaded from the Ansys website.